-Lincoln Foundation’s signature educational program serves the needs of academically talented, socioeconomically disadvantaged students in grades 7-12.
+Lincoln Foundation’s signature college readiness program serves the needs of academically talented, socioeconomically disadvantaged students in grades 8 through the freshman year of college.
 The goal of the program is to empower students toward academic achievement and college graduation.

-The Whitney M. YOUNG Scholars Program® annually recruits academically motivated seventh grade students in the Louisville Metro area and over a six-year period prepares them for high school graduation and college.
+The Whitney M. YOUNG Scholars Program® annually admits high potential youth from under-resourced communities throughout the Louisville area.
+Students commit to participating in experiential Saturday morning and summer programs that prepare them academically, socially, and emotionally for high school graduation and the rigors of college.
 Eligible students must have a minimum grade point average of 3.0 and qualify for free or reduced lunch.

-Gheens Foundation Educational Clinics are designed to develop and enhance Scholar skills in science, mathematics, writing and language development, oration and presentation (Shakespeare and conflict resolution), ACT preparation, and college readiness.
-Clinics are held at local area colleges and educational venues on the first and third Saturday of the month from 9:00 a.m. – 12:00 p.m. during the academic year.
+Gheens Foundation Educational Clinics are designed to develop and enhance Scholar skills in science, mathematics, writing and language development, oration and presentation, ACT preparation, and college readiness.
+Clinics are held at local area colleges and educational venues 18 Saturdays during the academic year.

 Parental Institutes help parents become better advocates for their Scholars.
 Seminars address financial literacy and planning, adolescent behavior, conflict resolution, stress management, leadership development, understanding test scores, and how to select the best school.
-Meetings are held on the third Saturday of the month from 9:30 a.m. – 11:30 a.m. during the academic year.
+Meetings are held on nine Saturdays during the academic year.

 The Whitney M. YOUNG Scholars Program® was created in 1990 by Dr. Samuel Robinson, President Emeritus.
 The program was named for Dr. Whitney M. Young, Sr., graduate and first African American President of the Lincoln Institute, and his son Dr. Whitney M. Young, Jr. noted educator, statesman, and human rights advocate.
 The acronym YOUNG stands for Youth Organized to Understand New Goals.